kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 ### §65.93   Inspection authorization: Renewal.

-\(a\) To be eligible for renewal of an inspection authorization for a 2-year period an applicant must present evidence during the month of March of each odd-numbered year, at the responsible Flight Standards office, that the applicant still meets the requirements of §65.91(c) (1) through (4).
-In addition, during the time the applicant held the inspection authorization, the applicant must show completion of one of the activities in §65.93(a) (1) through (5) below by March 31 of the first year of the 2-year inspection authorization period, and completion of one of the five activities during the second year of the 2-year period:
+\(a\) To be eligible for renewal of an inspection authorization for a 2-year period an applicant must present evidence during the month of March of each odd-numbered year, at the responsible Flight Standards office, that the applicant still meets the requirements of [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.91   Inspection authorization.|§65.91]](c) (1) through (4).
+In addition, during the time the applicant held the inspection authorization, the applicant must show completion of one of the activities in [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.93   Inspection authorization: Renewal.|§65.93]](a) (1) through (5) below by March 31 of the first year of the 2-year inspection authorization period, and completion of one of the five activities during the second year of the 2-year period:

 \(1\) Performed at least one annual inspection for each 90 days that the applicant held the current authority; or